Borderline personality disorder - Diagnosis

 Community mental health services help people with complex mental health conditions.
 They are multi-disciplinary so they have a range of professional supports available.

 Members of the multi-disciplinary team will carry out your assessment.

 Involving your family

 The decision to talk about your condition is yours.

 Talk to your mental health team about telling close family, friends and people you trust.
 Educate them about what BPD is and how it can impact on your relationship with them.
 It could make treatment more effective.

 Many of the symptoms of BPD affect your relationships with people close to you.

-Your GP or mental health team can advise if there are any local support groups and services for people in a relationship with a person with BPD.
+Your GP or mental health team can advise about any local support groups and services.